Maximally stretched laminations on geometrically finite hyperbolic manifolds: The relative stretch locus

-Let $B$ be an open horoball as above and let $S$ be the stabilizer of $B$ in~$\Gamma_0$ for the $j$-action.
+Let $B=B_i$ be an open horoball as above, on which $x\mapsto\Lip_x(f)$ approaches~$C$ asymptotically, and let $S$ be the stabilizer of $B$ in~$\Gamma_0$ for the $j$-action.
 The group $j(S)$ is discrete and contains only parabolic and elliptic elements.
 Since $C_{K,\varphi}(j,\rho)<+\infty$ by assumption, the group $\rho(S)$ also contains only parabolic and elliptic elements (Lemma~\ref{lem:C<infty}).

 First we assume that $\rho(S)$ contains a parabolic element, \ie $\rho$ is \emph{not} deteriorating in~$B$ (Definition~\ref{def:detinacusp}).
-In particular, $(j,\rho)$ is not cusp-deteriorating, hence $C\geq 1$ by Lemma~\ref{lem:parabdet} and $C>1$ by the assumption made at the beginning of the proof.
+In particular, $\rho$ is not cusp-deteriorating, hence $C\geq 1$ by Lemma~\ref{lem:parabdet} and so $C>1$ by the assumption made at the beginning of the proof.
 Since $S$ is amenable, in order to decrease the Lipschitz constant on $\Conv{K}\cap B$ it is enough to prove that $\Lip_{\Conv{K}\cap\partial B}(f)<C$, because we can then apply Proposition~\ref{prop:amenableKirszbraun}.
-By geometrical finiteness and the assumption that the image of $K$ in $j(\Gamma_0)\backslash\HH^n$ is compact (see Fact~\ref{fact:geomfinite} and the subsequent remarks), we can find a \emph{compact} fundamental domain $\D$ of $\Conv{K}\cap j(\Gamma_0)\cdot \partial B$ for the action of~$j(\Gamma_0)$.
+By geometrical finiteness and the assumption that the image of $K$ in $j(\Gamma_0)\backslash\HH^n$ is compact (see Fact~\ref{fact:geomfinite} and the remarks after Notation~\ref{not:ConvK}), we can find a \emph{compact} fundamental domain $\D$ of $\Conv{K}\cap j(\Gamma_0)\cdot \partial B$ for the action of~$j(\Gamma_0)$.
 Fix $p\in\D$.
 By Lemma~\ref{lem:disthorosphere}, there exist $R,R'>0$ such that

 and